danielmarbach/Await.HeadExplosion/Presentation/README.md

 - Can lead to interesting bugs (seen in the wild many times)

 ## CancelTask

 - Passing a token to a task does only impact the final state of the task
+- Cancellation is a cooperative effort

 ## CancelTaskOperation

 - Cooperative cancelation means the token has to be observed by the implementor

 ## CancelTaskOperationGraceful

 - It is up to the implementor to decide whether exceptions should be observed by the caller
 - For graceful shutdown scenarios the root task should not transition into 'canceled'

 ## ShortcutStatemachine

 - For highperf scenario `async` keyword can be omitted